 3. Organize a Garage Sale

 Tell your parents you want to help them clear some clutter, trust me your offer to help will be appreciated.
 They may be stunned at first at your offer of help but pleasantly so.
-Don't just stop with things from your house—include items from grandparents, aunts and uncles, and anyone else you can think of.
+Don't just stop with things from your house—include items from grandparents, aunts and uncles, neighbors, and anyone else you can think of.
 Everyone has things they want to get rid of, help them to get motivated.
 Some people will find it wonderful that you are wanting to earn money but oddly enough you may meet some resistance.

 I saw this with the families of some our my children's friends.
 The way around this is to give part of it to a charity.
 Trust me on this one, you could beat your head against a wall and stamp your feet but it won't get you anywhere.
 By offering to give some of it to charity you are more likely to sell more things as well.
 Just choose a charity that isn't controversial, a charity about animals, children or the elderly is a safe bet.
 Place a sign up at your garage sale making a statement about a percentage perhaps 10% will be given to 'dogs for the blind' charity for example.